Hebrews

 ,

-although terrified by His Words, still self-confidently declared "All the words which the LORD hath said will
+although terrified by His Words, still self-confidently declared, "All the words which the LORD hath said will

 we do."

-By that statement they made themselves responsible to keep every commandment of the Law as a condition of His blessing.
+keep every commandment of the Law as a condition of His blessing.

-Even Moses, who was the best of them, trembled at the thought of drawing nigh to God under such circumstances, so what
+Even Moses, who was the best of them, trembled at the

-possible hope could there be of any ordinary man standing before Jehovah
+could there be of any ordinary man standing before Jehovah on the grounds of

-on the grounds of his own legal righteousness?
+his own legal righteousness?

-So, by standing on their own righteousness as the
+So, by standing on their own righteousness as the basis

-leaders, they strain at a gnat, and swallow a camel.
+Christ said of their legalistic religious leaders, They strain at a gnat, and swallow a camel.

-They strived for blessing but found only a curse,
+They strived for blessing but found only a curse, for

-that continueth not in all things which are written in the book
+"Cursed is every one that continueth not in all things which are written in the book

 of the law to do them."